 Residents and guests in any part of a University Housing facility are expected to comply with federal and local regulations regarding the use of alcohol and other drugs.
-In addition, all parts of all residence halls are designated non-smoking by UHousing.
-The law and our non-smoking policy are enforced throughout the residence halls.
+In addition, all parts of all residence halls are designated non-smoking.
+The law and our non-smoking policy are enforced throughout on-campus housing.

-All University Housing rooms and apartments are smoke-free.
-As of July 2011, the entire University of Michigan campus (including all Housing residence halls and apartments) is smoke-free both indoors and out.
-Learn more about this campus-wide initiative.
+The University of Michigan campus (including all residence halls and apartments) is smoke-free both indoors and out.

 The substance-free room option offers an additional measure of support for students who choose not to drink, smoke or use illegal drugs.